 You know your hair and what to expect from it.
 You know if you're a two-day-wash girl or a three-day girl (or maybe even a lucky four-day girl).
 Which is why when you all of sudden can't make it more than one day without an oil slick showing up, it can be annoying.
 You may not realize it, but everything from your diet to your hormones may be affecting your sebum production (an oily or waxy matter produced to help lubricate the skin and hair).
-We’ve pinpointed the reasons why one minute your hair is looking like blowout magic, and the next, it’s a messy bun plus dry shampoo for days.
+We’ve pinpointed the reasons why one minute your hair is looking like blowout magic, and the next, it’s a messy bun plus dry shampoo for days—and how you can get rid of it.

 We talked to sylists from the Rob Peetoom Salon in NYC to get to the root of what causes your scalp to go into oil-overdrive.
 Scroll down to see what may be causing your greasy strands, and what they recommended to keep your hair looking its best.